osucord/resources/content.md

 - [Alexaaro's Imagemap Generator](https://alexaario.github.io/osu-BBCodeImagemapGenerator/) - A tool to create BBCode for imagemaps
 - [Mutualify](https://mutualify.stanr.info/) - Find people that are following you, but that you have not mutualed
 - [osu! beatmap heatmap](https://osu-heatmap.ekga.me/) - View the playfield usage of a beatmap, sometimes revealing a hidden beauty some mappers hide in their maps
-- <@&1423008037517660282> [Replay analyzer](https://analyzer.osu.report/) - See the hit error, frametime and holdtime distributions of replays
 - <@&1423008037517660282> [osu!guessr](https://osuguessr.com/) - Guess the songs from backgrounds or short audio clips